-An LCD digital mirror monitor comes standard on all Tommy Bahama models and replaces the existing rear view mirror.
-It comes with a built-in speaker, distance grid lines, that can be turned on or off, and touch screen buttons to control all settings.
+An LCD digital monitor comes standard on all Atlas models and replaces the existing rear view mirror.
+It comes with a built-in speaker and touch screen buttons to control all settings.

-Included in the system are side cameras that are also displayed on the digital monitor.
+Included in the system are side cameras which are displayed on the digital monitor.
 Side cameras are activated with the turn signals.
-Putting on your right turn signal will display the passenger side camera and turning your left signal on will display the drivers side camera.
-When the vehicle is first turned on the monitor is defaulted to off.
+Putting on your right turn signal will display the passenger side camera and your left signal will display the drivers side camera.
 Putting the vehicle in reverse will activate the back-up camera.
-Pressing the video button on the monitor will switch between all three cameras.
-This allows the use of any camera while driving the vehicle.
 The rear camera is the primary, and will override the side cameras if the vehicle is placed in reverse.
-The rear camera can be turned on while driving and used as a rearview mirror.
+The rear camera can be turned on while driving for use as a rearview mirror.